 We open this new series of editorials that will feature those audiophiles who love our Brand for giving their audio components the proper support, thanks to the specific characteristics of our furnitures that gave the Company a worldwide acknowledgment as one of the best players in the business, proud of a tradition in producing high quality Hi-Fi Racks and Speaker Stands long 30 years.

-We are pleased of introducing Frank, a strong music lover with a large following on Social Media (@soulmining on Instagram).
+We are pleased of introducing Mr. Frank from Germany, a strong music lover with a large following on Social Media (@soulmining on Instagram).
 He owns a beautiful music room with great audio components perfectly positioned.

 Frank, How did you become passionate about high fidelity?